GluuFederation/flex/admin-ui/docs/recipes.md

 # Recipes

-Short walkthroughs for common tasks.
-Each recipe names the files, the convention, and a working skeleton.
+Short walkthroughs for common Admin UI tasks: adding pages, plugins, Redux slices and sagas, forms, permission checks, audit records, constants, and translations.
+Each recipe names the files involved, the convention to follow, and a working skeleton you can copy.
+Reach for one when you're about to add a new piece that fits a pattern already used elsewhere in the codebase.

 ## Add a page inside an existing plugin